 Helpful Details and Tips for Panajachel, Guatemala

-Money and ATMs
+Money and ATMs in Panajachel

 Pana is well-connected so you should be able to use cards at all hotels and most restaurants but will still need cash for the tiendas, street vendors, tuk tuks, lanchas and local markets.
 The best ATM is the BanRural across from the main church.
 The maximum withdrawal is 2,000 quetzales ($US260) and all Guatemalan ATMs occasionally run out of money so don’t wait until you’re completely out of cash to try making a withdrawal.